Updated January 20, 2025

 Consider Credit Monitoring Services

-It may take around 45 days to see results from your dispute letters.
+It may take up to 50 days to see results from your dispute letters.
 Credit bureaus have 30 days to investigate your dispute, and they get an additional 15 days if you send more supporting documents for your claim.[5]

 Once you get the results, consider signing up for a credit monitoring service like Credit Karma.
 That way, you can get real-time updates on any inquiry and prevent fraudulent activities that tarnish your credit.